ginstrom/paladin-novel/chapters/13_healing-hands-troubled-heart.md

 "And how am I supposed to know the will of Alanyi?
 I've never heard her voice since that first time in the temple."

-"Trust me," said Siliviana with a smile.
-"When the godess speaks to you, you'll know it."
+"Trust me," said Silviana with a smile.
+"When the goddess speaks to you, you'll know it."

 Gond drank his tea in silence, watching the flames dance and shift.
 Around them, the settlement hummed with quiet activity—families sharing evening meals, guards taking their posts, the soft murmur of conversation and laughter.
 All of it made possible by his choice to heal rather than flee, to build rather than destroy.